Vawkavysk: Polish–Lithuanian Commonwealth

 The Union of Lublin was signed July 1, 1569, in Lublin, Poland, and created a single state, the Polish–Lithuanian Commonwealth.
 It replaced the personal union of the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania with a real union and an elective monarchy, since Sigismund II Augustus, the last of the Jagiellons, remained childless after three marriages.
-Subsequent to this, Vawkavysk became a town within the Commonwealth.
+Subsequent to this, Vawkavysk became a royal town within the Commonwealth.

 The 17th century was a very difficult time in the history of Vawkavysk, in particular, and the Polish-Lithuanian Commonwealth in general.
 The region became the scene of many wars.
 It was during this time that the Polish-Lithuanian Commonwealth entered into a series of mid-17th century campaigns, known as The Deluge, consisting of uprisings, invasions and Northern Wars with Russia and Sweden.
 Following the popular uprising led by Bohdan Khmelnytsky in Ukraine, the rebellion brought into focus the rivalry between Russia and the Commonwealth for hegemony over Ukraine and over the eastern Slavic lands in general.
 In October 1653 the Russian zemsky sobor declared war on the Commonwealth and in June 1654, the forces of Tsar Alexis of Russia invaded the eastern half of Poland-Lithuania, starting the Russo-Polish War of 1654-67.
 During this time, Vawkavysk was captured twice by Russian troops in 1655 and 1662 and left heavily damaged.

 At the same time, the Swedish Empire, which technically already was in conflict, although with a cease-fire agreement, with the Commonwealth from the Polish-Swedish War of 1626-29, invaded in July 1654 and occupied the remaining half of the country.
 In 1656, after three days of battle, Vawkavysk was destroyed and burned by the army of King Charles X Gustav of Sweden.
 The administrative center of the town was a castle on the river near the road to Izabelin, which was destroyed alongside the town.

 During the Great Northern War in 1706, the Swedes attacked Vawkavysk again, which resulted in the residents demanding large indemnity.

 In 1736, a Jesuit mission was formed at the expense of a E. Linovskiy, as well as a school in 1747.
 By the second half of the 18th century, several Jesuit and Marianite monasteries operated in Vawkavysk.
 As of 1792, the town had about 1,000 buildings, and a church in which the Uniates used as well.

-The region participated in the Kościuszko Uprising in 1794, temporarily freeing the area from under the Russian occupation.

-By the end of the 18th century, the town had only 362 houses, where the population consisted of 2,127 people.